Core: beam propagation: take care of kz=0 case appropriately

 - kz=0 in the top layer of a multilayer sample with more than one layer: this means zero glancing angle and we take T0=1 and R0=-1 (as this represents the correct limit).
 All boundary conditions at the interfaces are put to zero;

 - kz=0 in the only layer: in this case, we only have Born approximation and T=1 and R=0;

 - kz=0 in a layer, other than the top layer of a multilayer sample: while the correct boundary conditions will be calculated, the used profile is a constant one and T=boundary value of wavefunction and R=0.

-#4 Updated by herck about 5 years ago
+#4 Updated by herck over 6 years ago

 The real problem does not reside in calculating the layer coefficients (amplitudes of R and T) but in the fact that included particles in the layer no longer scatter according to the Fourier transform of the shape function (there is no longer an exponential wave inside the layer but a linearly decreasing one).